Words To Mexican National Anthem

 Translation: The glorious name of the homeland, which was written with blood and fire, long live the noble and beautiful homeland, long live the Homeland, long live honor.

 This stanza shifts the focus from the battlefield to the nation's history and values.
 The phrase "con sangre y fuego se escribió" (written with blood and fire) highlights the immense sacrifices made during the fight for independence.
-The repeated exclamations of "Viva la patria" (Long live the homeland) express passionate patriotism and unwavering loyalty to the nation.
+On the flip side, the repeated exclamations of "Viva la patria" (Long live the homeland) express passionate patriotism and unwavering loyalty to the nation.
 This stanza emphasizes the cost of freedom and the enduring value of national pride.

 Stanza 4: